estelarqz/AWS-SWING/README.md

 Then, create separate enviroments for BARTScore and FactCC, following the [BARTScore instruction](https://github.com/neulab/BARTScore) and [FactCC instruction](https://github.com/salesforce/factCC).

 ## Data
-The preprocessed data can be downloaded from [here](https://s3.console.aws.amazon.com/s3/upload/khshuang-intern-data?region=us-west-2) (`dialogsum.zip` and `samsum.zip`).
 Please create a `data` folder and unzip these two files into this folder.

 ## Training